xXValhallaCoderXx/BP-Webpack/README.md

 ![alt text](https://brainhub.eu/static/media/reactjs-brainhub-development.9ea94b0d.png "React!")

-This is a basic React JS boilerplate, bootstrapped with a few other features to allow users to get up and going straight off the bat with a development enviroment, for quick prototyping.
+This is a basic React + TS boilerplate, bootstrapped with a few other features to allow users to get up and going straight off the bat with a development enviroment, for quick prototyping.

 It makes use of Babel, to allow us to use ES6 and all the latest features which JS has to bring to the table.